HoshikawaShiori/foodMark/README.md

 ```

 # Configuration
-Ensure to add your own developer-config.xml file in the app/src/main/res/values/ directory.
+Ensure to add your own developer-config.xml file in the app/src/main/res/values/ directory, and MAPBOX_DOWNLOADS_TOKEN in your gradle.properties.
 This file should contain your Mapbox access token and other configuration details.

 # Running
 To run the application, you need an Android device or emulator with API level 21 (Android 5.0) or higher.